russell-gh/hospitality-hunt/spec.md

 ---

-9. How will we build it
+9. How will we build it - tech stack

+   - Javascript
+   - React
+     - Redux
+     - Redux Toolkit
+     - Joi
+     - Axios
+     - Screens rather than router
-   - tech stack
+     - Styling bootstrap